-I recently returned from my first Cunard cruise and the dress code was a shock!
-For some reason, I had assumed that it was just in the dining rooms, however, the dress code applies in all public places after 6pm, asides from the buffet.
+I recently returned from my first Cunard cruise and the dress code was well, an experience!
+I am more used to cruising with NCL where there are no dress codes at all.
+For some reason, I had assumed that the dress code onboard Cunard ships would be applied just in the dining rooms, however, the dress code applies in all public places after 6pm, asides from the buffet.

 - Dresses (long or short, but think elegant)

 - Bling up your outfit with any jewellery that you have, a cruise is a perfect opportunity to go a bit mad and try new things.
 Why not try wearing something you’d never normally wear.
 You won’t see anybody that you know!